 - Click Generate to create the key and record text.

 - SEG generates 2048 bit keys by default.
-To learn how to change the size generated, see Related Articles below.
+In SEG 8.2 and above you can select other sizes when generating a key.
+To learn how to change the size generated in SEG 8.0 and 8.1, see Related Articles below.

 - Copy the information required to create the DNS record (to capture all text, right click > select all).

 Once the DNS record has been created and verified to be available in public DNS, you can enable the key from the DKIM tab.

 - SEG validates the public availability of the key using a query to public DNS from the Array Manager, by default using Google DNS (188.8.131.52).

 - Using a public DNS server (not the DNS configured in SEG for delivery) helps to test that the key has replicated widely.

 - You can change the DNS server used.
 See the Notes section below.

 Creating the DNS record(s)

 A DNS Resource Record is required for each local domain from which you are planning to send DKIM signed messages.